LiftEd (K-8) More Info >

 You decide!
 Have a look at the lessons and evaluate if your child is ready for HeartStart Preschool.
 All memberships to HeartStart are for life, so there is no risk if you purchase it and do not end up using it as much as you had planned initially.

 We are not likely to produce teacher videos for HeartStart Preschool.
-At this age, the tactile experience is very important.
-It would be difficult to replicate something video-based that is effective for 3–5 year olds.
+At this age, a parent’s involvement is most necessary to facilitate the tactile experiences used throughout this resource.

 Parent-led is a term used to define homeschooling in the traditional sense of the word, where the parent is the teacher of all content.
 As the roles of home education are changing, AHS Worldwide seeks to meet parents who need to be the guide or simply be well-connected with the learning happening online and with AHS teachers and mentors—thus the addition of student- and teacher-led offerings now in development.

-Yes, by using our Freely Learn Search Engine.
+Yes, by using the site search engine.
 You can search our entire site by keyword and you will find results including lessons, websites, videos, worksheets, articles, diagrams – anything that we have curated to our site.

-A Monthly and Lifetime Family School membership offers full access to our K-12 curriculum, which includes science, literature, art, music, geography, and history (math and language arts are currently being developed).
-It also includes our Freely Learn Search Engine, “Seize the Day” mini-lesson, “In the Constitution” course, our Foundations lessons that teach our methodology, and 1000’s of resources.
+Your Family School membership includes full access to our PreK–8 curriculum, which includes science, literature, art, music, geography, and history (math and language arts added for this year for opt-in pilot use, only)!
+It also includes the full HeartStart Preschool curriculum, daily “Seize the Day” mini-lesson, “In the Constitution” Bee course, and Foundations lessons that teach our methodology, and 1000’s of resources.

 The Free membership gives you full access to three of our courses, one in each of our three age groups: